cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 ## Conditional Access

-**Business case:** A username, password, and MFA on their own treat every sign-in the same way, no matter the circumstances.
-But not every sign-in carries the same risk — someone signing in from their usual device, in the usual location, isn't the same risk as someone signing in from an unfamiliar location, on a device nobody recognises, at an unusual time.
-Conditional Access lets a business go beyond just checking a password and MFA — it's an extra layer of security, in line with a Zero Trust or defense-in-depth approach.
-It lets a business set out exactly what has to be true before someone gets access — what they need to be compliant with, what conditions need to be met, what they need to sign into — rather than access being granted on a password and MFA alone.
-It also means everyone in the business is on the same page: rules apply consistently to everyone in scope, rather than access requirements being handled differently person to person, with no consistency.

-**What a business typically needs to control:** most organisations, at minimum, want to be able to answer a handful of questions — where are people signing in from, what device are they using, who are they, and what are they trying to access.
-This project focuses on four realistic, common policies a business would want in place:

-1. **Enforce MFA for all users**, replacing Security Defaults' baseline with something deliberately built, auditable, and refinable.
-2. **Restrict sign-in by location**, since this lab represents a UK-only workforce with no legitimate reason for sign-ins to come from elsewhere.
-3. **Require stronger authentication for privileged/PIM-eligible accounts**, since the consequence of a compromised admin account is far greater than a standard user account.
-4. **Block legacy authentication protocols**, which don't support MFA at all and are a common target for credential-stuffing attacks.
+**Business case:** A password and MFA treat every sign-in the same way, even though not every sign-in has the same risk.
+Conditional Access lets the business apply rules based on user, device, location, and resource, which fits a Zero Trust approach much better than relying on defaults alone.

+**What a business typically needs to control:** At minimum, most organisations want to enforce MFA, restrict access by location, require stronger controls for privileged accounts, and block legacy authentication.
+That is the set of controls this lab is building toward.

+**Policy 1 — Require MFA for all users:** I created a Conditional Access policy targeting all users except the break-glass accounts, scoped it to all resources, and required MFA as the grant control.
+I used report-only mode first, confirmed the policy with What If, then switched it on and verified the sign-in logs showed the policy applying correctly.
 Each of these is built and tested individually below.

 **Policy 1 — Require MFA for all users**